naturalis/puppet-windows_role_oradb/README.md

 ## Overview

 Module to deploy Oracle DB on Windows.
 This modules contains userdata.
 Use is with module puppet-oradb.
+After deployment you must register the listeners: sqlplus> alter system set local_listener=${title} scope=both;.

 ## Module Description